vedant-khandelwal/falkonry-sdk-documentation/source/index.html.md

 </aside>

-## Setup datastream for wide style data from multiple entities
+## Setup Sliding datastream for wide style data from multiple entities

-> To setup a datastream using wide style data for multiple entities, use this code:
+> To setup a Sliding datastream using wide style data for multiple entities, use this code:

 ```csharp
   using falkonry_csharp_client;